davisstacked/LeahDavisCommentUIExercise/README.md

 I wanted to show my understanding of both context and props.

-Creating

-Next steps:

 - maybe switch the - i was undecided between two solutions for the delete and undo buttons.

 One is to store the current state in ` [prevState
 - Organize the CSS - Move the Edit and Form components

+#### State management
+* Managed state that was need by many components throughout the app with React hooks useContext. comment state is managed using React's Context API `CommentContextProvider`

+#### API calls
+* handled in `src/API/UnicornAPI.js`, which includes a static API class tying together all methods used to communicate with API
+* prevents code duplication and separates concerns

+###### A Short Reflection

+#### EXCELS

+I'm most proud of the delete and edit buttons that appear when the
+#### LIMITATIONS
+##### Next Steps:

+- Create an `ErrorMessage` component that will render an error message for the user if there is a problem fetching and loading data.

-- Use Git Rebase to clean up github commits.
+- Use Git Rebase to clean up Github commits.

-- Create variables for colors in CSS at the top of the page so they can be easily referenced, and color theme of the site can be easily updated.
+- Create reusable variables for colors in CSS.

+- Since there were many design and functionality features in common between `EditForm` and `CommentForm`, create an `Asset` `form.css` that holds all of their shared functionality together (same thing with Comment) `Comment.css`.
+Create `comment.css` inside of the `Asset` folder.

+- Further simplify my `Components` by creating custom `hooks` logic such as **useInputState** for reusable form functionality such as **handleChange** and reusable small components i.e. `Button`.

+- Create a backend so users can login, create profiles, and review restaurants under their profile name and image.

 ## Approach